autocloudarc/0026-azure-automation-plus-dsc-lab/README.md

 8. 1 x OMS Workspace for Runbook monitoring integration
 9. 2 x storage accounts, 1 for automatically staging deployment artifacts and the other for user specified artifacts for DSC.
 10. 1 x recovery services vault for VM backup and recovery.

-## Prerequisites

-Decscription of the prerequistes for the deployment

-1. An Azure subscription
-2. A web browser
-3. Internet connection
-4. Windows PowerShell Version 5.0+
-5. Member of local Windows Administrators group on machine on which you will execute the PowerShell script

 ## Deploying The Template